 If you have stubborn stains that won’t come off with just soap and water, try using a pumice stone instead.
-Pumice stones are abrasive pieces of volcanic rock that can be used for scouring away dirt and stains from surfaces like granite countertops or marble floors.
+Pumice stones are abrasive pieces of volcanic rock that can scour away dirt and stains from surfaces like granite countertops or marble floors.
 Put some soap on the countertop, then rub the pumice stone over the surface in circular motions until the stain comes off.

 Hard Water Stains on Countertops

 Hard water stains are unsightly and can be difficult to remove.
 The good news is that you don’t need to call in a professional to get rid of them.
-You can use common household items like lemon juice, baking soda, and vinegar to make your countertops look new again from hard water buildup stains.
+Using everyday household items like lemon juice, baking soda, and vinegar to make your countertops look new again from hard water buildup stains.